 When Is the Best Time

-If visiting the beach, the best time is low tide.
-At high tide, parts may be inaccessible especially during strong surf.
+If visiting Garrapata Beach, the best time is low tide.
+At high tide, parts may be inaccessible, especially during strong surf.
 This beach is great for a stroll but not for swimming; rip currents occur here.
 Tide times for Garrapata Beach

-The Garrapata State Park is utterly overlooked therefore not crowded like all the other State Parks.
+The Garrapata State Park is overlooked therefore, not crowded like all the other State Parks along the HW 1.
 It gets a little busy during the weekends, but due to the many spots in the State Park, it is rarely overrun.
 It's such breathtaking coastal scenery with awesome walking tracks that you shouldn't miss.
 Plan at least half a day and make several stops.
 You won't regret it.

 It’s a moderate cool coastal climate with moist air.
 The average temperature is between 50 to 65°F year-round.
 Most of the precipitation occurs from October to April with up to 50 inches/ 1270 mm.
-Fog happens between May and October usually from evening until late morning.
-If it’s hot in the backcountry, the fog might stay until the afternoon.
-It provides moisture for the redwoods along the coast in the dry summer months—the reason for lush and colourful vegetation.
+Fog happens between May and October usually from the night until late morning.
+If it’s hot in the backcountry, the mist might stay until the afternoon.
+It provides moisture for the redwoods and all other plants along the coast in the dry summer months—the reason for lush and colourful vegetation.